inet-framework/inet/doc/src/users-guide/ch-apps.rst

 statistics are generated from this signal.

 The :ned:`IpvxTrafGen` can also be the peer of the traffic generators;
-it handles the received packets exactly like :ned:`IpvxTrafSink`.
+it handles the received packets exactly like the :ned:`IpvxTrafSink`.

 .. _ug:sec:apps:the-pingapp-application: